wp-plugins/pretty-link/readme.txt

 * Intuitive Javascript / AJAX Admin User Interface
 * Pass custom parameters to your scripts through pretty link and still have full tracking ability
 * Exclude IP Addresses from Stats
-* Enables you to post your Pretty Links to Twitter directly from your WordPress admin
 * Enables you to send your Pretty Links via Email directly from your WordPress admin
 * Select Temporary (307) or Permanent (301) redirection for your Pretty Links
 * Cookie based system for tracking visitor activity across hits